SpudGunMan/meshing-around/README.md

 - **GeoMeasuring Tools**: Calculate distances and midpoints using collected GPS data; supports Fox & Hound direction finding.

 ### Proximity Alerts
 - **Location-Based Alerts**: Get notified when members arrive at a configured latitude/longitude—ideal for campsites, geo-fences, or remote locations.
-Optionally, trigger scripts, send emails, or automate actions (e.g., change node config, turn on lights, or drop an `alert.txt` file to start a survey or game). `map` feature to help with site-survey or other logging.
+Optionally, trigger scripts, send emails, or automate actions (e.g., change node config, turn on lights, or drop an `alert.txt` file to start a survey or game).
 - **Customizable Triggers**: Use proximity events for creative applications like "king of the hill" or 🧭 geocache games by adjusting the alert cycle.
 - **High Flying Alerts**: Receive notifications when nodes with high altitude are detected on the mesh.
 - **Voice/Command Triggers**: Activate bot functions using keywords or voice commands (see [Voice Commands](#voice-commands-vox) for "Hey Chirpy!" support).